FrauleinGela/movies-angular/README.md

  * Check a movie if its booked by a user

 ## Prerequisites to run this project
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.
+This project works along with an API
  * Install Node.js(I recommend a LTS version) and npm, that are essential to Angular development.
  * Install @angular cli  `npm install -g @angular/cli` Get it now if it's not already installed on your machine.